Have you ever listened to the words customers use to describe your business?

 Step 2: Give them what they are looking for

 Essentially, this step is to ensure that your brand’s message is a reflection of your prospect’s wants and needs.
-Using Google AdWords, you can quickly evaluate whether the keywords you identified in the previous phase of this activity are, in fact, the best fit.
+Using Google Ads, you can quickly evaluate whether the keywords you identified in the previous phase of this activity are, in fact, the best fit.

 This exercise can also help you refine those terms that will have the highest search engine ranking.